User Addresses management

 will be generated during processing anyway.

-Nevertheless, it is technically possible to specify it in the file, but in the process of creation (i.e. in the absence of an existing address with this id
+You can still specify it in the file, but in the process of creation (i.e., in the absence of an existing address with this id

 We generate the id